mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 ## Concurrent Access

-Since interfaces represent mutable data, uniffi has to take extra care to uphold Rust's safety guarantees around shared and mutable references.
+Since interfaces represent mutable data, UniFFI has to take extra care to uphold Rust's safety guarantees around shared and mutable references.
 The foreign-language code may attempt to operate on an interface instance from multiple threads, and it's important that this not violate Rust's assumption that there is at most a single mutable reference to a struct at any point in time.

-By default, uniffi enforces this using runtime locking.
+By default, UniFFI enforces this using runtime locking.
 Each interface instance has an associated lock which is transparently acquired at the beginning of each call to a method of that instance, and released once the method returns.
 This approach is simple and safe, but it means that all method calls on an instance